Wake Forest vs. Army NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Saturday's over/under is 17.7 points lower than the two team's combined 69.7 points per game average.
+- Saturday's total is 17.2 points lower than the two team's combined 69.7 points per game average.

-- These two squads combine to allow 42 points per game, 10.0 fewer than this contest's over/under.
+- This contest's over/under is 10.5 points more than the 42 these two squads combine to allow per game this season.

-- Demon Deacons games this season feature an average total of 63.0 points, a number 11.0 points higher than Saturday's over/under.
+- The Demon Deacons and their opponents have scored an average of 63.0 points per game in 2021, 10.5 more than Saturday's total.

 Wake Forest Stats and Trends